 As part of her work she has also written various 'thought leadership' articles for publication in the press and presented at numerous conferences.
-She is the co-author of The Company Director’s Handbook and contributed a chapter to SAICA’s Green II.
+She is the co-author of The Company Director’s Handbook and contributed a chapter to South African Institute of Chartered Accountants' Green II.
 She was also a member of the Institute of Directors' Sustainable Development Forum, the Integrated Reporting Committee of South Africa (IRCSA) Working Group and the National Business Initiative's Advisory Committee on Environment and Sustainability.
 Currently she is a board member of the IRCSA and a member of the King sub-committee on climate change.

 Professor Daniel Petzer, Head of Research at Henley Business School Africa

 Professor Daniel Petzer is the Head of Research at Henley Business School Africa.
 He has experience lecturing at certificate, diploma, degree and postgraduate levels.
 His areas of expertise are marketing research, B2B marketing, customer centricity, international marketing, international business, consumer behaviour and services marketing.
 His current research focus is uncovering consumer responses to organisational efforts to build, maintain and restore relationships with customers in a services context.

 He regularly presents Statistical Product and Service Solutions (SPSS) training courses he has developed to audiences of academics, postgraduate students and industry and holds a PhD in Marketing Management.